pramnora/bash/language/search/grep/01/README.md

 ...additionally, it can be used to search to find data included inside of any other file format, too:

-> grep word2search4 filename.txt
+> grep searchTerm filename.txt
-> grep word2search4 filename.json
+> grep searchTerm filename.json
-> grep word2search4 filename.toml
+> grep searchTerm filename.toml
-> grep word2search4 filename.yml
+> grep searchTerm filename.yml
-> grep word2search4 filename.xml
+> grep searchTerm filename.xml
-> grep word2search4 filename.html
+> grep searchTerm filename.html
 ...up to, and, including files without any *filename.extension*:
-> grep word2search4 filename
+> grep searchTerm filename

 -----